Case Study

 After the equipment and process changes were completed, the design team created the mechanical arrangements, which included mechanical and piping drawings, a motor control center (MCC), a one-line model for power, and panelboard schedules.

-Meeting the client's need of increasing capacity within a quick timeframe, required the use of laser-scanning technology.
+To meet the client's need of boosting capacity within a quick time frame, the team turned to laser-scanning technology.
 The team conducted an on-site 3D scan of the entire existing facility, accurate within 2 millimeters.
 Working with the client’s architectural team, the group developed scans that allowed the 2D drawings of the new addition to be translated into 3D images.
 This helped establish a high-level overlay of essential walls and structural details.

-Employing Revit BIM software to read scanned data, a model was created for analysis and manipulation.
+Employing Revit building information modeling (BIM) software to read scanned data, a model was created for analysis and manipulation.
 The design team was then able to explore the project site, virtually.
-From moving walls and cables into different positions to identifying the best spatial scenarios that would meet both processing and financial parameters, the team had the benefit of comprehensive insight.
+From moving walls and cables into different positions to identifying spatial scenarios that would meet both processing and financial parameters, the team had the benefit of comprehensive insight.

 Wastewater Treatment System Upgrade

-The client expanded the project scope to include design of upgrades to the wastewater treatment system, given our experience in such work for more than a century.
-The upgrades consisted of a new rotary drum screen, new equalization tank, equalization tank aeration/mixing system, and equalization tank pH adjustment system.
+The client expanded the project scope to include design of upgrades to the wastewater treatment system.
+The upgrades consisted of a new rotary drum screen, a new equalization tank, a new aeration/mixing system, and a new equalization tank pH adjustment system.
 The upgrades enabled the wastewater treatment system to accommodate the increased flow/loads caused by the production facility’s expansion.
 The upgrades resulted in a more efficient treatment process and will provide additional capacity for years to come.

 Results